Jorban-MartysMods/Jorban-MartysMods.GitHub.io/docs/shader-repositories/meteor/long-exposure.md

 # Long Exposure

 METEOR's Long Exposure is a straightforward yet powerful tool that simulates long exposure photography within your digital projects.
 Long exposure photography is a technique where the camera's shutter remains open for an extended period, allowing more light to hit the sensor and creating effects like light trails, motion blur, and smooth water surfaces.
-This shader replicates those effects by stacking frames over a specified exposure time, giving you the ability to create simular effects with ease.
+This shader replicates those effects by stacking frames over a specified exposure time, giving you the ability to create similar effects with ease.

 ---